adrian-lcs/abm-aep/README.md

 This is algebraically equivalent to the symmetric-split form $P(i \succ j) = \dfrac{e^{\beta_i + \frac{1}{2}\delta o_{ij}}}{e^{\beta_i + \frac{1}{2}\delta o_{ij}} + e^{\beta_j - \frac{1}{2}\delta o_{ij}}}$ -- the two forms give identical win/loss probabilities, but the split form is the one that extends cleanly to the tie model in §3.2, so both are stated here for consistency between sections.

-**Estimation**: Because $\beta_i$ only enters as a *difference* ($\beta_i - \beta_j$), the design matrix must encode each trial as (dummy columns for $i$'s format) minus (dummy columns for $j$'s format), with WAV's column omitted as reference, plus the $o_{ij}$ column.
-This differenced matrix is fit via `statsmodels.discrete.discrete_model.Logit` (or `statsmodels.discrete.conditional_models.ConditionalLogit` if stratifying by clip -- see Phase 3).
+**Estimation**: Because $\beta_i$ only enters as a difference ($\beta_i - \beta_j$), the design matrix must encode each trial as (dummy columns for $i$'s format) minus (dummy columns for $j$'s format), with WAV columns omitted as reference, plus the $o_{ij}$ column.
+This differenced matrix is fit via `statsmodels.discrete.discrete_model.Logit` or `statsmodels.discrete.conditional_models.ConditionalLogit` if stratifying by clip -- see P.3).

 **Standard errors**: default to `cov_type='cluster'` with `cov_kwds={'groups': clip_id}`, since multiple comparisons share the same underlying clip.
-However, with only 20 clips (clusters), this sits near or below the G~30-50 range where cluster-robust SE asymptotics are typically considered reliable -- the exact threshold is debated in the literature, but 20 is low enough to be cautious.
-As a robustness check, re-estimate inference via **wild cluster bootstrap** (Cameron, Gelbach & Miller 2008), clustering on `clip_id`. `statsmodels` doesn't implement CGM wild bootstrap natively -- use the `wildboottest` package, or a hand-rolled bootstrap-t loop, rather than assuming a `cov_type` flag covers this.
-Treat this as a check on the cluster-robust SEs, not a replacement for the `ConditionalLogit` clip-stratified fit in Phase 3, which addresses clip heterogeneity in the point estimates rather than the inference.
+Given only 20 clips (clusters), this sits near or below the G~30-50 range where cluster-robust SE asymptotics are typically considered reliable.
+The exact threshold is debated in the literature, making 20 a conservative estimate.
+As a robustness check, re-estimate inference via **wild cluster bootstrap** (*Cameron, Gelbach & Miller*, 2008), clustering on `clip_id`. `statsmodels` does not natively implement CGM wild bootstrap, forcing usage of the `wildboottest` package, or a hand-rolled bootstrap-t loop, rather than assuming `cov_type` flag coverage.
+Treat as a check on the cluster-robust SEs, not a replacement for the `ConditionalLogit` clip-stratified fit in P.3, which addresses clip heterogeneity in the point estimates rather than the inference.

 ### 3.2 Handling Ties and Indifference

-Agents may respond "equivalent" or with low confidence.
-Use the **Davidson (1970)** extension of Bradley-Terry, with the order term carried through into the item-strength exponentials (not dropped, as in an earlier draft of this document) so that order bias is controlled consistently whether the agent expresses a preference or calls a tie:
+Agents may respond "equivalently" or with low confidence.
+Use the ***Davidson (1970)*** extension of Bradley-Terry, with the order term carried through into the item-strength exponentials, so that order bias is controlled consistently whether the agent expresses a preference or calls a tie:

 $$P(i \succ j) = \frac{e^{\beta_i + \frac{1}{2}\delta o_{ij}}}{e^{\beta_i + \frac{1}{2}\delta o_{ij}} + e^{\beta_j - \frac{1}{2}\delta o_{ij}} + \nu\sqrt{e^{\beta_i + \beta_j}}}, \qquad P(\text{tie}) = \frac{\nu\sqrt{e^{\beta_i + \beta_j}}}{e^{\beta_i + \frac{1}{2}\delta o_{ij}} + e^{\beta_j - \frac{1}{2}\delta o_{ij}} + \nu\sqrt{e^{\beta_i + \beta_j}}}$$

-Note the $\nu\sqrt{e^{\beta_i+\beta_j}}$ term is itself order-invariant (the $\pm\frac12\delta o_{ij}$ terms cancel in the sum $\beta_i+\beta_j$), so only the win/loss terms need the order adjustment -- the tie probability doesn't depend on presentation order, which is the intuitively correct behavior.
+Note the $\nu\sqrt{e^{\beta_i+\beta_j}}$ term is itself order-invariant (the $\pm\frac12\delta o_{ij}$ terms cancel in the sum $\beta_i+\beta_j$), so only the win/loss terms need the order adjustment -- the tie probability doesn't depend on presentation order, which is the intuitively correct behaviour.

-$\nu \geq 0$ is estimated jointly with $\{\beta_i\}$ and $\delta$ via maximum likelihood; $\nu \to 0$ recovers standard BT.
+$\nu \geq 0$ is estimated jointly with $\{\beta_i\}$ and $\delta$ via MLE; $\nu \to 0$ recovers standard BT.
 If too few ties occur for stable estimation of $\nu$, fall back to coding ties as 0.5-wins-each (an approximation, not the preferred solution).

-The `confidence` field collected in the JSON output can be used here -- e.g. as an inverse-variance case weight in the likelihood, or to set a data-driven confidence threshold below which a "win" is recoded as a tie for robustness checks.
-If it ends up unused, drop it from the schema rather than let it sit uninterpreted.
+The `confidence` field collected in the JSON output can be used here -- i.e., as an inverse-variance case weight in the likelihood, or to set a data-driven confidence threshold below which a "win" is recoded as a tie for robustness checks.
+Consider drop from the schema if this ends up unused

 ### 3.3 Separation & Identification Diagnostics